It took quite a bit of deliberation, analysis, and valuable feedback from readers to finally share my household net worth numbers on this blog.

 * The spike in the chart has to do with paying off my mortgage and an adjustment I had to do in the tool at that time.

 You might be wondering why I haven’t retired yet, or claimed financial freedom, given the figure above is relatively healthy.
-I’ll be addressing the reason in another post, which will be focused on the quality of my net worth.
 Just because a net worth figure is high as an absolute number, doesn’t mean it’s equally high from a quality standpoint.

 By sharing the above in a transparent way, I hope to lay the foundation for future discussions.
 This will also help me remain accountable for generating more freedom years, rather than chasing a financial mirage.

 Readers, did you find this knowledge useful?
 Does anything about my journey surprise you?
 How is your own personal net worth journey going?
-Please share your thoughts and comments below!
+How is 2019 treating you so far?
+Please share your thoughts and comments below! – Max